-The $\it maximum$ permitted drawbar load on the ball joint of the towing bracket must not exceed 75 kg.
+The maximum permitted weight exerted by the trailer drawbar on the ball joint of the towing bracket must not exceed 75 kg.

 In the interest of road safety, we recommend that you always tow approaching the maximum drawbar load.
 The response of the trailer on the road will be poor if the drawbar load is too small.